harveshvaran/ftp82_laptop/admin/SETUP.md

     * CS/Non-CS folks
     * Scores equally distributed
     * Gender distribution
-  * ONCE only: Setup deploy keys for the 10 teams
-    * ssh to jenkins instance; sudo -u jenkins -s
-    * `cd .ssh`
-    * For each team, nn = 01 to 10
-      * `ssh-keygen -t rsa -f jenkins_for_ftp..`
-    * Create 10 credentials in jenkins with names such as 'jenkins_for_ftpnn',
-      * Kind: "SSH Username with private key"
-      * Username:" "jenkins_for_ftpnn"
-      * Private key: "From a file on jenkins master"; "/var/lib/jenkins/.ssh/jenkins_for_ftpnn"
   * Create Git repository for the 10 teams
     * Make sure that ftp-fork-me does not have any branches
     * Go to github.com